-Mrs Kirkpatrick is a wonderful character in one of Elizabeth Gaskell’s finest novels.
-Published in 1860 soon after her sudden death, it has the human warmth and playfulness of English novels half a century before.
-In particular, it bears a striking resemblance to the wit and mood of Jane Austen, including lightweights and air-heads such as Mrs. K. I loved this metaphor for a mind, so mirror-smooth that nothing sticks.
+Mrs Kirkpatrick, step-mother to the heroine Molly, is a wonderful character in one of Elizabeth Gaskell’s finest novels.
+Published in 1860 soon after her sudden death, it has the human warmth and playfulness of English novels half a century before such as Jane Austen, including lightweights and air-heads such as Mrs. K. I loved this metaphor for a mind so mirror-smooth that nothing sticks.

 ‘Mirror-like’ also takes me back to a historical character, the ancient Chinese court fool, Mirror-like Lu.
-In his case, it was the jester acting as a mirror to power, allowing it to reflect on its behaviour.
+In his case, it was the jester acting as a mirror to power, allowing the Emperor to reflect on his behaviour.

 ‘… while it had slipped of the smooth surface of Mrs Kirkpatrick’s mirror-like mind without leaving any impression.’

 Source: Elizabeth Gaskell, Wives and Daughters (London: Penguin Classics, 1986 (1866)), p.
 168